Our Programs

 Core French, Grade 12, University (FSF4U)

-This course draws on a variety of themes to promote extensive development of French language skills.
+This course draws on a variety of themes to promote the extensive development of French language skills.
 Students will consolidate their oral skills as they discuss literature, culture, and current issues.
 They will read a variety of texts and will write a formal essay.
 The use of correct grammar and appropriate language conventions in both spoken and written French will be emphasized throughout the course.

 Prerequisite: Core French, Grade 11, University Preparation